sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 end
 ```

 [jrnl](https://github.com/Homebrew/homebrew-core/blob/master/Formula/jrnl.rb) is an example of a formula that does this well.
-The end result means the user doesn't have to use `pip` or Python and can just run `jrnl`.
+The end result means the user doesn’t have to use `pip` or Python and can just run `jrnl`.

 [homebrew-pypi-poet](https://github.com/tdsmith/homebrew-pypi-poet) can help you generate `resource` stanzas for the dependencies of your Python application and [gdm](https://github.com/sparrc/gdm#homebrew) can help you generate `go_resource` stanzas for the dependencies of your Go application.